When can I submit my film?

 Do you accept NEW MEDIA content?

 We do!
 And it's free to submit!
 See below for criteria and instructions.

-Our New Media program is designed to showcase interactive storytelling, using new and innovative forms of media and technology, resulting in a live presentation at the festival.
-Some examples of New Media include virtual reality, cross-platform films, multi-media installations, websites, and interactive gaming.
-Content can be narrative, documentary, animation, or experimental, but must include an interactive element and nonlinear presentation.
-If your submission meets the criteria for this category, you MUST email us directly at firstname.lastname@example.org prior to submitting, with a description, a link or links to examples of the project, and an estimated cost of and needed equipment for presentation.
+Our New Media program is designed to showcase interactive storytelling, using new and innovative forms of media and technology.
+If you would like to submit your work in the New Media category, your work must showcase interactive storytelling, resulting in a non-theatrical presentation at the festival.
+Some examples of New Media include VIRTUAL REALITY, AUGMENTED REALITY, TRANSMEDIA WEBSITES, INTERACTIVE GAMING, CROSS-PLATFORM FILMS, and MULTI-MEDIA INSTALLATIONS.
+Content can be narrative, documentary, animation, or experimental, but must include an interactive element.
+If your submission meets the criteria for this category, you MUST email us directly at email@example.com prior to submitting, with a description and explanation of how your project falls into the New Media category, a link or links to examples of the project, and an estimated cost of and needed equipment for presentation.
 If, after review, your content does meet the criteria, we will then provide instructions to submit directly through the CIFF website.
-IF YOU SUBMIT NEW MEDIA CONTENT DIRECTLY THROUGH FILMFREEWAY OR WITHOUTABOX WITHOUT EMAILING US FIRST, YOUR SUBMISSION WILL BE CONSIDERED INVALID AND DELETED.

 Do you have competitions?

 Do we ever!
-The CIFF currently has 11 competitions for feature films and 14 competitions for short films and we're always expanding our award program.
-At the 40th CIFF, we gave away over $103,000 in cash awards!
+The CIFF currently has 13 competitions for feature films and 17 competitions for short films and we're always expanding our award program.
+At the 42nd CIFF, we gave away nearly $130,000 in cash awards!

 Is the CIFF an Academy®-qualifying festival?